7 Brutally Honest Phases Of Developing Feelings For Your Hookup Buddy, Because It Happens

 1. You're totally chill.

 You match with someone on a dating app or meet at a bar, and instantly feel sparks flying between you.
-You flirt, and the sexual tension continues to build.
+You flirt, and the physical tension continues to build.
 They come over or you go to their place, maybe under the pretense of "hanging out."
 Or you skip the charade altogether and head straight to the bedroom.
-The sex is great, and you're both down to do it again soon.
+The chemistry is great, and you're both down to do it again soon.

 2. You find yourself texting them first.

 In the beginning, your FWB is always the one to hit you up.
 You get that "wyd?" text, and you have the luxury of choosing to get laid or deciding that going over to their place isn't worth it and pretending to already be asleep.
 Soon, though, you start getting these strange urges to message them first.
-And the scariest part is that it's not always about sex.
+And the scariest part is that it's not always about hooking up.
 Sometimes you're not even horny, but you see a meme that reminds you of them and just have to send it their way.

 3. You feel the jealousy beginning to creep in.